Neil Everett: Early life and education

 Everett was born in Portland, Oregon and raised in Spokane, Washington.
 He was a varsity starter in football and basketball at Lewis and Clark High School, named to the all-city team in football at guard, and also played on the defensive line.
 He graduated in 1980.

-Everett attended Willamette University in Salem before transferring to the University of Oregon in Eugene and graduated in 1984.
-He was initiated as a member of Beta Theta Pi fraternity at Willamette and continued that membership at Oregon.
+Everett attended Willamette University in Salem before transferring to the University of Oregon in Eugene, where he joined Beta Theta Pi with the Gamma Sigma chapter, and graduated in 1984.

 Career

 Everett started out in broadcasting at KCST-FM in Florence on the central Oregon Coast, west of Eugene.
 He left the media field and moved to Hawaii, where he worked 15 years as an athletic administrator at Hawaii Pacific University.
 While still working full-time at HPU, Everett was hired at local ABC affiliate KITV, first as a news writer, then assignment editor, and finally as a sports anchor.

 In April 1999, Everett interviewed with ESPN on the recommendation of a friend, but was not hired.
 The following year, ESPN called him for another audition, and this time he was hired as an anchor on ESPNews.
-In March 2009, he relocated to California to anchor the late-night Los Angeles edition of SportsCenter, which debuted on April 6, 2009.
+In March 2009, he relocated to California to co-anchor the late-night Los Angeles edition of SportsCenter alongside Stan Verrett, which debuted on April 6, 2009.
+He was in this role until June 8, 2023, Everett announced that he was leaving ESPN and SportsCenter after 23 years.

+On October 11, 2021, the Portland Trail Blazers announced the addition of Everett to their broadcast team for the 2021-22 season.
+He served as the Television Studio Host for "pre, half and post-game coverage for most Trail Blazers road games" from 2021 to 2025, according to the Trail Blazers' website.